 Where to eat: There are no shortage of options for food, and if you are a seafood lover, Pedregalejo boasts some of the best Chiringuitos around, with chefs often frying fresh fish on the beach before your very eyes.

-After lunch be sure to sample an ice cream at Heladería Cremade (a dulce de leche and white chocolate combination is particularly recommended) before finishing off with a cocktail at La Machina, a relaxed, surfer-style bar which is a great spot for taking in the sun and people-watching.
+After lunch be sure to sample an ice cream at Heladería Cremades (a dulce de leche and white chocolate combination is particularly recommended) before finishing off with a cocktail at La Machina, a relaxed, surfer-style bar which is a great spot for taking in the sun and people-watching.